bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Profile
 - Allows the user to update their personal information and check their order history.
 - User stories covered: 5

+**Feature Test**:
+1. Log in as a registered user.
+2. Access the profile update page.
+3. Verify that only authenticated users have access to this page.

+Result : OK

 <details><summary>See feature image</summary>